-The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The test boring logs should be consulted for specific information at each boring location.
+The above description presented is of a generalized nature to highlight the major soil stratification features and soil characteristics.
+Please refer to the Test Pit Logs for soil stratigraphy information at a particular test pit location.

-Soil Stratigraphy may vary between boring locations.
+Soil Stratigraphy may vary between test pits locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.